hannorein/rebound/docs/simulationbinaryfiles.md

     sim2 = None
     ```

-Rather than using one file for one snapshot of a simulation, you can also use a [Simulation Archive](simulationarchive.md).
+Rather than using one file for one snapshot of a simulation, you can also use a [Simulationarchive](simulationarchive.md).
-A Simulation Archive is a collection of simulation snapshots stored in one binary file.
+A Simulationarchive is a collection of simulation snapshots stored in one binary file.